isaiahsaclayan/S25-38/tests/gui_manual_testing.md

 9. Check that the Import Filepath is accurately reflected on the main menu.
 10. Click on the Conversion Settings Button.
 11. Select Printer Type.
-12. Close the Conversion Settings Window WITHOUT SAVING.
+12. Click on the Cancel Button.
+13. Check that a status message appears: "Conversion Settings Not Saved (Cancelled)"
-13. Check the following:
+14. Check the following:
     - Select Import File Button is INTERACTABLE
     - Conversion Settings Button is NOT INTERACTABLE
     - Printer Parameters Button is NOT INTERACTABLE
     - Set Export Destination Button is NOT INTERACTABLE
     - Start Conversion Button is NOT INTERACTABLE
-14. Click on the Conversion Settings Button.
+15. Click on the Conversion Settings Button.
-15. Select Printer Type.
+16. Select Printer Type.
-16. Click Save.
+17. Click Save & Exit.
-17. Check that a status message appears: "Conversion Settings Saved" with the corresponding settings that were set.
+18. Check that a status message appears: "Conversion Settings Saved" with the corresponding settings that were set.
-18. Close the Conversion Settings Window.
+19. Close the Conversion Settings Window.
-19. Check the following:
+20. Check the following:
     - Conversion Settings Button is INTERACTABLE
     - Printer Parameters Button is INTERACTABLE
     - Select Import File Button is INTERACTABLE
     - Set Export Destination Button is INTERACTABLE
     - Start Conversion Button is NOT INTERACTABLE
-20. Click on the Printer Parameters Button.
+21. Click on the Printer Parameters Button.
 (Possibly more thorough testing steps needed.)
-21. Select and Save Applicable Printer Parameters.
+22. Select and Save Applicable Printer Parameters.
-22. Close Printer Parameters Window.
+23. Close Printer Parameters Window.
-23. Check the following:
+24. Check the following:
     - Conversion Settings Button is INTERACTABLE
     - Printer Parameters Button is INTERACTABLE
     - Select Import File Button is INTERACTABLE
     - Set Export Destination Button is INTERACTABLE
     - Start Conversion Button is NOT INTERACTABLE
-24. Click Set Export Destination Button.
+25. Click Set Export Destination Button.
-25. Cancel Folder Selection.
+26. Cancel Folder Selection.
-26. Check that a status message appears: "Set Export Destination: Cancelled"
+27. Check that a status message appears: "Set Export Destination: Cancelled"
-27. Check the following:
+28. Check the following:
     - Conversion Settings Button is INTERACTABLE
     - Printer Parameters Button is INTERACTABLE
     - Select Import File Button is INTERACTABLE
     - Set Export Destination Button is INTERACTABLE
     - Start Conversion Button is NOT INTERACTABLE
-28. Click Set Export Destination Button.
+29. Click Set Export Destination Button.
-29. Select Destination Folder.
+30. Select Destination Folder.
-30. Check that a status message appears: "Set Export Destination: Successful"
+31. Check that a status message appears: "Set Export Destination: Successful"
-31. Check the following:
+32. Check the following:
     - Conversion Settings Button is INTERACTABLE
     - Printer Parameters Button is INTERACTABLE
     - Select Import File Button is INTERACTABLE
     - Set Export Destination Button is INTERACTABLE
     - Start Conversion Button is INTERACTABLE
-32. Check that the Export Filepath is accurately reflected on the main menu.
+33. Check that the Export Filepath is accurately reflected on the main menu.
-33. Click Start Conversion Button.
+34. Click Start Conversion Button.
-34. Check that the Conversion Process is executed with appropriate status messages.
+35. Check that the Conversion Process is executed with appropriate status messages.